 But before you make a buying decision, it’s important to get the facts straight.
 If you have read anything online about Ceramic Coatings, you may have come across some competing claims.
 On the one hand, manufacturers and detailers have made outstanding promises about the performance of their Ceramic Coatings.
 On the other hand, some auto care commentators have offered critiques.

 Let’s spend some time clearing up the issue.
 What’s the truth about automotive Ceramic Coatings?
 What are their benefits?
 What are their limitations?
 What will be best for your vehicle?

 A Ceramic Coating (such as Opti-Coat Pro, C.Quartz, and Ceramic Pro) is a liquid polymer that is applied by hand to the exterior of a vehicle.
 The coating chemically bonds with the vehicle’s factory paint, creating a layer of protection.

-How is a Ceramic Coating different from a wax or sealant?
+A Ceramic Coating is not a substitute for Paint Protection Film, which provides a more comprehensive for of defensive.
+Rather, it is a premium wax alternative.
 A Ceramic Coating creates a permanent or semi-permanent bond with a vehicle’s paint, meaning that it does not wash away or break down and does not require repeated application every few months.